torricallan/torricallan.github.io/_posts/2021-09-03-basic-markov-model.md

-The basic Markov Model suggests that the next sleep state observed will only be influenced by the current state (aka the memoryless property) "$$Pr(Y_t = y | Y_{t-1}).$$" This might be an oversimplification initially, but we will expand on the model once we understand the sensitivity of the model to certain prior choices.
+The basic Markov Model suggests that the next sleep state observed will only be influenced by the current state (aka the memoryless property) $$Pr(Y_t = y | Y_{t-1}).$$ This might be an oversimplification initially, but we will expand on the model once we understand the sensitivity of the model to certain prior choices.

 To convert this into a statistical model, we must specify a likelihood function and some sensible prior choices.
 $$ y_t \sim Categorical(\theta_{y_{t-1}})$$